11ty/eleventy-base-blog/src/posts/2003/web-standards.md

 ---
-pageTitle: The case for Web Standards
+title: The case for Web Standards
 date: 2003-05-15
 tags: web
 ---